quicwg/ops-drafts/draft-ietf-quic-manageability.md

 alternate port numbers.
 Simple assumptions about whether a given flow is using QUIC based upon a UDP port number may therefore not hold; see also {{?RFC7605}}
 section 5.

+While the second most significant bit (0x40) of the first octet is always set to 1 in QUIC packets of the current version, this is not a recommended method of recognizing QUIC traffic, as it only provides one bit of information and is quite prone to collide with UDP-based protocols other than those that this static bit is meant to allow multiplexing with.

 ### Identifying Negotiated Version